 SMS content should have facility to accommodate document id, title and content type name as variables.

+Note: Their should be an option to require workflow after translation Task.

 Task

-Task is a sperate tab within kCMS which provide list of available and assigned tasks to user.
+Task is a separate tab within kCMS which provide list of available and assigned tasks to user.
 Task list will be shown in tabular format and can be filtered based on assigned and available to user.
 It can further filter on task type and status.

 Below fields will be display in task table.